The Origin of Persian Cats

 In order to maintain and preserve the integrity of the breed, standards were established to define the ideal characteristics of a Persian cat.
 These standards address various aspects, including coat type, color, body structure, and facial features.
 Breeders adhere to these standards when selectively breeding their cats, ensuring that each generation maintains the desired traits and appearance of the Persian cat.

-See also Best Places to Buy a Litter Box for Your Persian Cat
+See also How to Properly Brush a Persian Cat

 Physical Characteristics of Persian Cats